 Whole fruit is usually the most reliable starting point because it contains water, fiber, and structure.
 Chewing also slows the eating process.
 That gives your body more time to register fullness and may make portions easier to control.

 Canned fruit needs label reading.
 Fruit packed in juice is different from fruit packed in heavy syrup.
-Draining syrup can reduce added sugars, but the fruit itself still contains carbohydrate.
+Draining syrup may reduce added sugars, but the fruit itself still contains carbohydrate.
 Frozen fruit without added sugar can be a convenient option, especially when fresh fruit is expensive or spoils quickly.

 Juice has a special role.
 It can raise blood glucose quickly, which may be useful for treating hypoglycemia if your care plan includes it.
 For routine meals, however, juice usually lacks the fiber and fullness of whole fruit.
-Fruit drinks, sweetened smoothies, and large blended bowls can act more like sweet beverages than fruit servings.
+Fruit drinks, sweetened smoothies, and large blended bowls can behave more like sweet beverages than fruit servings.

-Pairing Fruit With Meals and Glucose Patterns
+How to Pair Fruit With Meals and Glucose Patterns

 Fruit often works better when it is part of a meal or snack that includes protein, fat, or higher-fiber foods.
 Examples include berries with plain yogurt, apple slices with nut butter, citrus with eggs, or peaches with cottage cheese.
 These pairings do not guarantee a specific glucose result, but they can make the meal more balanced.